FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-record-list.md

 With the attribute `[infinite-debounce-delay]`, you can set a delay for when the page should be loaded after it hits the bottom (in milliseconds).
 This prevents the page from loading twice, or too fast.

 You can also define the margin for the page load trigger with the `[infinite-scroll-margin]` attribute.
-This is applied to the trigger element in 'px'
+This is applied to the trigger element in 'px'.

-Note: When you manually load a page, e.g. from an URL with the 3rd page set in its search result, this will not scroll back to page 1 and 2.
+**Note:** When you manually load a page, e.g. from a URL with the 3rd page set in its search result, this will not scroll back to page 1 and 2.
 You have no option to load the first two pages anymore.

 We recommend using higher values for `[infinite-debounce-delay]` and `infinite-scroll-margin` like: